microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-impacteduserasset.md

 ---
 title: "impactedUserAsset resource type"
-description: "Describes an asset of a user type that was impacted based on the alert triggered by the custom detection rule"
+description: "Describes a user type asset that was impacted by an event that was detected by a custom detection rule."
 author: "mmekler"
 ms.localizationpriority: medium
 ROBOTS: NOINDEX